yingxuexiao/scDA-methods-companion/2_Benchmark Framework/README.md

 ## 📊 **Overview**

-This repository contains the comprehensive benchmark implementation for evaluating **13 differential abundance (DA)** analysis methods on single-cell RNA sequencing data, as described in our publication.
+This repository contains the comprehensive benchmark implementation for evaluating differential abundance (DA) analysis methods on single-cell RNA sequencing data, as described in our publication.
 The benchmark includes evaluation code, workflows, simulated datasets, real datasets, and metrics computation for thorough method assessment.

 ---

 ## 🎯 **Evaluated Methods**

-We systematically evaluated **13 state-of-the-art DA methods** for single-cell data analysis.
+We systematically evaluated the state-of-the-art DA methods.
 The complete list of methods and their implementations are detailed in our publication.

 ---